Recently updated on November 30th, 2024 at 11:18 am

 I first picked this up because the title reminded me of Taylor Swift (hands up if you have the song stuck in your head now!)
 But once you start reading, this addictive romance is hard to put down.

-The reality tv show is essentially The Bachelor.
+The reality TV show is essentially The Bachelor.
 The idea of contestants ditching their slimy exes and falling in love with each other is captivating.
 It deals with privilege and toxic exes well.
-My only criticism is that I’d like Maya and Skye to have more characterisation.

 Buy on Amazon | Waterstones